josephpal/esp32-LoraWAN/README.md

 <p align="center"><img width="65%" src="arduino-setup.png"></p>

 Confirm the window, go to ``Tools -> Board -> Boards Manager...``, search for esp32 with confirming the installation and wait until all neccessary files are downloaded and set up.
-After that you are able to proceed with the next steps.
 Now we can install the additional libraries to work with the OLED display or the LoRaWAN hardware.
-To get this done, open the menu entry under ``Tools -> Manage Libraries...`` and search and install the following libraries [see also in [ESP32-LoRa-Setup.md](https://github.com/josephpal/esp32-LoraWAN/blob/master/ESP32-LoRa-Setup.md)]:
+To get this done, open the menu entry under ``Tools -> Manage Libraries...`` and search for the following libraries [see also in [ESP32-LoRa-Setup.md](https://github.com/josephpal/esp32-LoraWAN/blob/master/ESP32-LoRa-Setup.md)] and install them one by one:

 - LoRa by Sandeep Mistry
 - Adafruit SSD1306